For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Linking API configuration with OAuth configuration

-• in authorization define the id configuration
+• in authorization define id configuration

 OAuth configuration parameters